Momentum Diffusion, Decoherence and Drag Force on a Magnetic Nanoparticle: Acknowledgments

 We would like to thank Martine Schut for insightful discussions.
+A.A. is supported by Lembaga Pengelola Dana Pendidikan (LPDP) of The Ministry of Finance of Indonesia.
 A.M.’s research is funded by the Gordon and Betty Moore Foundation through Grant GBMF12328, DOI 10.37807/GBMF12328.
 This material is based on work supported by the Alfred P. Sloan Foundation under Grant No. G-2023-21130.